 Causes of Environmental Racism

-Causes for environmental racism can be the availability of affordable land, lack of political power to fight corporations, and poverty, among others.
-Corporations, as well as the government, look for cheap land to establish hazardous waste sites or for the dumping of toxic materials or for establishing industrial facilities using toxic chemicals.
+Causes of environmental racism relate to the availability of affordable land, lack of political power to fight corporations, and poverty, among others.
+Corporations, as well as the government, look for cheap land to establish hazardous waste sites or to dump toxic chemicals.

 Therefore, low-income communities are generally disproportionately affected by environmental hazards of many different kinds.

-Minority communities may not be able to efficiently oppose any proposed controversial development and environmental dangers, as they may lack the resources and political power to do so.
+Minority communities may not efficiently oppose any proposed controversial development and environmental dangers, as they may lack the resources and political power to do so.
 This can have tragic health consequences for entire communities.

 Examples of Environmental Racism

 Environmental racism can impact minority communities in many different ways.
-Some examples of racial inequality due to exposure to environmental hazards are:
+Some examples of racial inequality due to environmental hazards are:

 Water Contamination